Cloning an Oracle Database

 - Determine the backup that you want to clone.

-- To clone the database from the most recent time, in the Recover to area, select Most recent backup.
+- To clone the database from the most recent time, in the Recover to section, select Most recent backup.

-- To clone the database from a point in time, under Recover to, select Point in time.
+- To clone the database from a point in time, in the Recover to section, select Point in time.
 Then in the From time and To time boxes, click the calendar to specify the dates.

-- From the Server Name list, select the client that you want the clone to be on.
+- From the Destination server list, select the client that you want the clone to be on.

-- Expand the Destination details options node, and then provide the following details:
+- Expand the Destination options node, and then provide the following details: